-- 1. The Committee, as well as (in their relationships with the Committee) the ScottishPower internal audit department (the "Internal Audit Department"), the ScottishPower compliance division (the "Compliance Division") and the ScottishPower unit or department responsible for risk management (the "Risk Department"), shall exercise their functions with full autonomy, but without prejudice to the provisions of article 4 below and the establishment of an adequate framework for collaborating with and exchanging information regarding the development of their functions with the audit committees that may exist in any companies of the ScottishPower Group, as well as with the Iberdrola Audit and Risk Supervision Committee, the Iberdrola Internal Audit Department (the "Iberdrola Internal Audit Department"), the Iberdrola Compliance Unit, and the Iberdrola Risk Management and Internal Assurance Division. - 2.
+- 3. The Committee, as well as (in their relationships with the Committee) the ScottishPower internal audit department (the "Internal Audit Department"), the ScottishPower compliance division (the "Compliance Division") and the ScottishPower unit or department responsible for risk management (the "Risk Department"), shall exercise their functions with full autonomy, but without prejudice to the provisions of article 4 below and the establishment of an adequate framework for collaborating with and exchanging information regarding the development of their functions with the audit committees that may exist in any companies of the ScottishPower Group, as well as with the Iberdrola Audit and Risk Supervision Committee, the Iberdrola Internal Audit Department (the "Iberdrola Risk Management and Internal Assurance Division. - 4.
 The Committee shall have the following functions: